-On July 7, 2017, European Commission published an extract from the summary report of the 4 July 2017 meeting of the Standing Committee on Plants, Animals, Food and Feed, where Member States (MS) voted on the endocrine disruptor identification criteria for pesticides (FPF reported).
+On July 7, 2017, the European Commission (EC) published an extract from the summary report of the 4 July 2017 meeting of the Standing Committee on Plants, Animals, Food and Feed, where Member States (MS) voted on the endocrine disruptor identification criteria for pesticides (FPF reported).
 The published text includes two declarations made by several MS.

 The declaration by Denmark and Sweden (who voted against the proposal) maintained that the proposed criteria require “an unprecedented high level of evidence to identify endocrine disruptors compared to other problematic substances.”
 These two countries further stated that the criteria “do not properly reflect today’s scientific knowledge on endocrine disruptors” and “fail to meet the level of protection foreseen by the co-legislators.”